Get

 Girl washes cat in the bath

 As a cat owner, you usually don’t need to worry about giving your cat a bath all that often.
-But sometimes it’s necessary—perhaps your cat isn’t able to groom herself, or she’s gotten into something particularly nasty that she probably shouldn’t be licking off.
+But sometimes it’s necessary—perhaps your cat isn’t able to groom themself, or they’ve gotten into something particularly nasty that they probably shouldn’t be licking off.
 This is where the necessary evil of bathing your cat will come in.

 1. Basic Shampoo

-2. Wet your cat with warm water and pour the mixture on your cat and rub it into her fur, ensuring it reaches the skin.
+• Wet your cat with warm water and pour the mixture on your cat and rub it into their fur, ensuring it reaches the skin, and rinse thoroughly.

 Image Credit: KDdesignphoto, Shutterstock